Skippy the Bush Kangaroo: Animal actors

-Between nine and fifteen kangaroos were used for each show.
+Between 9 and 15 kangaroos were used for each show.
 The apparent manual dexterity was often achieved by using separate arms in the hands of human operators.
 Skippy's trademark "tchk tchk tchk" noise was entirely fictional.
-Kangaroos make no such sounds.
-But some sort of sound was needed for the series, and someone came up with the idea of clicking their tongue to make the sound.
+Kangaroos make no such sounds, but some sort of sound was needed for the series, and someone came up with the idea of clicking tongues to make the sound.
 To this day, many people believe that kangaroos make "tchk tchk" noises.
-To make Skippy move her mouth, supposedly creating the vocalisations, production staff gave the kangaroos chocolate, chewing gum or grass and, in some cases, an elastic band around the lower jaw.
+To make Skippy move her mouth, supposedly creating the vocalisations, production staff gave the kangaroos chocolate, chewing gum, or grass, and in some cases, an elastic band around the lower jaw.

-A menagerie of other animals and birds were utilised for the show, including dingoes, possums, emus, galahs and koalas, all trained and managed by Scotty Denholm, a former NSW police dog trainer.
-In theory there was only one Skippy, but in reality there were many stand-ins.
+A menagerie of other animals and birds was used for the show, including dingoes, possums, emus, galahs, and koalas, all trained and managed by Scotty Denholm, a former NSW police-dog trainer.
+In theory, there was only one Skippy, but in reality, many stand-ins were used.
 "Like people, some kangaroos are brighter than others," said producer Dennis Hill.
-Nonetheless there are limits to what you can get a kangaroo to do.
-Often the actors could be noticed patting the kangaroo to get her to move, or holding her to prevent her moving.
-Kangaroo paw bottle-openers, of a type that could be purchased at any souvenir shop, were utilised for close-up scenes of Skippy opening doors or picking up objects.
-There was also a stuffed kangaroo from a taxidermist used for scenes from behind, or when Skippy was required to jump into a confined space such as the helicopter.
+Nonetheless, limits exist as to what one can get a kangaroo to do.
+Often, the actors could be noticed patting the kangaroo to get her to move, or holding her to prevent her moving.
+Kangaroo-paw bottle openers, of a type that could be purchased at any souvenir shop, were used for close-up scenes of Skippy opening doors or picking up objects.
+Also, a stuffed kangaroo from a taxidermist was used for scenes from behind, or when Skippy was required to jump into a confined space such as the helicopter.

 Feature film

 Filming of the Skippy movie commenced in October 1968.
-Entitled "The Intruders" or "Skippy And The Intruders". the movie was largely filmed on the Waratah Park set as well as near the south coast town of Mallacoota.
-"Basically a feature-length episode, the movie was seen as a good rollicking adventure yarn and was well-received by Skippy fans."
+Entitled The Intruders or Skippy and the Intruders, the movie was largely filmed on the Waratah Park set, as well as near the south coast town of Mallacoota.
+"Basically a feature-length episode, the movie was seen as a good, rollicking adventure yarn and was well-received by Skippy fans."